St Peter’s School in Little Saffron Hill Clerkenwell

 For some lessons, such as Woodwork and Metalwork, the older boys had to go to Wild Street School in Keeley Street, Kingsway, where they were taught by Mr Bailey for Metalcraft.
 Mr Wheeler taught woodwork and he had an unfortunate limp and the boys would sometimes “take the Mickey” out of the poor soul and whistle the Laurel and Hardy tune.

 Exercise and Sport

-Sports and getting fresh air were encouraged, especially for the boys.
+Sports and getting “fresh air”, if there was any to be found in the middle of London, were encouraged especially for the boys.
 Mr Goddard encouraged the children to take part in athletics and to play cricket.
 He also took the boys to Endall Street Baths so they could learn to swim.